braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/tvos/initial_sdk_setup.md

 # Initial SDK setup

+> This reference article covers how to install the Braze SDK for tvOS.
+Installing the Braze SDK will provide you with basic analytics functionality.

 {% alert note %}
 Our tvOS SDK currently supports analytics functionality.
 To add a tvOS app in your dashboard, open a [support ticket]({{site.baseurl}}/braze_support/).
 {% endalert %}

-Installing the Braze SDK will provide you with basic analytics functionality.

 The tvOS Braze SDK should be installed or updated using [CocoaPods][apple_initial_setup_1], a dependency manager for Objective-C and Swift projects.
 CocoaPods provides added simplicity for integration and updating.